By Robert H. Sheinberg, D.P.M., D.A.B.F.A.S., F.A.C.F.A.S.

 Calcification of tendon insertion:

 - Localized calcification within the Achilles tendon can be a cause of insertional tendinitis.

 - If excision of the calcified mass is being considered, an MRI should be obtained to ensure that there is not a more proximal degenerative tendinosis (which would not be expected to improve from excision of calcified mass).

 - Alternatively, consider an ultrasound examination by an experienced physician can help determine the severity of the tendinitis.

 Pictured below is an image of the back of the heel where the severe swelling from Achilles tendonitis is visible.
-The swelling from this condition is not always this visible, but this is case of long standing tendonitis/tendinosis.
+The swelling from this condition is not always this visible, but this is a case of long-standing tendonitis/tendinosis.